rithmschool/react_curriculum/Unit-01/06-redux_and_react.md

 ## Redux and React

-### Overview
+### Containers

 Typically, one can think of Redux as controlling application state and React as controlling UI state.
 For example, Redux would be handle receiving an API request to GET a list of todo items and passing them to React components.
 Then, React handles whether or not the item renders, if it is marked "complete" or "active", etc. React would also receieve user input (e.g. checking off a todo item) and use Redux to fire off an action (e.g. "remove item") which the Reducer would process.

+This idea of "separation of concerns" brings us to container components, which are "smart" vs. presentational components, which are "dumb".
+To get a good grasp on this, read the [Redux docs section on containers](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) and definitely click [the link](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) he references first.
+This separation of concerns is really important to understand before connecting React and Redux.

 ### Connecting React and Redux

-But as we mentioned previously, Redux is its own thing and is not connected to React by default.
+As mentioned previously, Redux is its own thing and is not connected to React by default.
 To connect React with Redux we need to use another library called... wait for it... `react-redux`!
 This library gives us a few functions and components to connect Redux state to React state.
 Let's install this library with `npm install --save react-redux`.
 Once it's installed, we will most commonly use the `connect()` function from that library to connect React and Redux along with a component called `Provider`.
 This component accepts a prop of `store`, which is a `Redux` store!

 The `connect` function returns a new function which can wrap a component.
+This new function will essentially be a container.
 Syntactically, then, using `connect` looks something like this: `connect(mapStateToProps, mapDispatchToProps)(SomeReactComponent)`.

 So what's up with `mapStateToProps` and `mapDispatchToProps`?
 Let's find out!